 Turn a good picture into a great picture by coordinating the outfits you wear in the shot.
 (Assuming you will be in the photo.)
 Plan your outfits in advance to nail that shot!
 I’ve seen a range of outcomes by photographers that compose elegant shoots with dresses to farmer-style shoots with overalls and straw hats.

-BEE CAREFUL!
 Please be aware that the fragrant lavender fields attract lots of bees.
 The lavender fields are actually humming with them!
-Be careful and mindful of your surroundings as to not disturb the bees when you walk through the lavender rows.
+Be careful and mindful of your surroundings so as to not disturb the bees when you walk through the lavender rows.

 If you visit the lavender fields, please remember to be a responsible traveler.
 Don’t pick lavender without paying the local farmer or producer (always inquire first), don’t trample on flower beds or fields, and don’t leave trash behind!